Jamesits/CTryCatch/README.md

  * Compatible with C99.
 Support of older C standards are not guaranteed.
  * **Experimental project**.
 Updates may broke backward compatibility.
 Use with caution.
  * Not sure if it is thread safety.
+ * WARNING: you might see a lot errors if you break its grammer.

 ## Usage